HorizenOfficial/nodetracker/README.md

    * NODE_ENV=production npm install

 ### Run setup
 You will need your staking address (with at least 42 ZEN for Secure Nodes or 500 ZEN for Super Nodes) and an email address for alerts (if you do not want alerts enter 'none' for the email address or leave it blank.
-NOTE: an email address is required for all the 'My' pages on the tracking server and the API).  '
+NOTE: an email address is required for all the 'My' pages on the tracking server and the API).

-During setup press Enter to accept the default or enter new information when prompted.
-See the Note below on finding the zen.conf file if is is not in its standard location.
+During setup press Enter to accept the default and enter new information when prompted.
+See the Note below on finding the zen.conf file if it is not in its standard location.

 There is a prompt for an optional category.
 This allows a node operator with multiple nodes to group them together.

   * node setup
+  The setup process will stop if zen.conf does not have certain entries.
   Update the zen.conf file and rerun setup until it completes successfully

 ### Start the tracking app
+Before starting the nodetracker make sure the blockchain is fully synced and the stake address has the correct confirmed amount.

 Once setup is complete, start the tracker manually or with your system configuration or nodejs process monitor such as PM2 or if you have it configured to use systemd.

   * node app